(ModernSurvival.org) – What is a major sign a winning lottery ticket notification is fake?

 Answer: Processing Fee

-- Never pay money to anyone to receive your “winnings.”
+- Never pay anyone to claim a prize.

-- Never purchase a “winning” ticket from anyone.
-It’s either fake or already claimed.
+- Do not purchase winning tickets from anyone.
+They’re likely fake or already claimed.

 ~Here’s to Your Survival!